LoopKit/loopdocs/docs/version/loopworkspace.md

 If you have modified anything in a submodule folder on your computer, it might be in conflict with the latest commit.

-If you get a messages such as this:
+If you get a message such as this:

 ```
   error: Your local changes to the following files would be overwritten by checkout: